perfidiousscript/greeter/README.md

 Normally each guest and customer would be instantiated as an instance of their

-respective models and saved in the db,allowing them to be searched et c.
+respective models and saved in the db, allowing them to be searched et c.

 Since I could not save them to the db I was